TheEpicTen/WheatleyTV/README.md

-# WheatleyCraft
+# Wheatley TV website
-This is where the code for the official Wheatleycraft Site is stored.
-Please do not copy it!
+This repository contains the code for wheatleytv.cf .
+Feel free to copy bits of it but please do not copy the whole thing.